14 Rules for Co-parenting with a Narcissist

 Before I used the 24-hour strategy, my ex found that baiting me with false statements was particularly effective at getting me to react.
 I’m a fact finder and there are few things I hate more than incorrect info.
 So he would lob some contrived bullshit at me and my fingers would literally itch to respond.
 I believed that if I didn’t counter his accusations or assignments of blame with the truth, that my non-response equated to co-signing his assertions.
 And he knew that.
 That’s why he put them in there!
 When I realized that, I was able to prioritize depriving him of attention over correcting the record because only the former was going to bring me relief.

-“I will be there at 3pm” means nothing because if he finds a way to get attention that precludes him from being there at 3pm, he ain't gonna be there at 3pm.
+“I will be there at 3pm” means nothing because if he finds a way to get attention from you that precludes him from being there at 3pm, he ain't gonna be there at 3pm.

 The information content is his communications is zero.
 I repeat, zero.